-At the core of policy formulation and implementation processes lies the need to have diverse groups of stakeholders to make relevant input into the policy making process.
-Policy making is thus not only a preserve of the government, normally set within the framework of the top-bottom approach, but rather the contemporary environment contends that for policy formulation and implementation to be successful, a bottom-up approach is critical, as it endeavours to undertake a wider consultative process that enriches the entire process.
+At the core of policy formulation and implementation processes lies the need to have diverse groups of stakeholders to make relevant input into the policymaking process.
+Policymaking is thus not only a preserve of the government, normally set within the framework of the top-bottom approach but rather the contemporary environment contends that for policy formulation and implementation to be successful, a bottom-up approach is critical, as it endeavors to undertake a wider consultative process that enriches the entire process.

-In many parts of Africa, policy making has been constrained by the disproportionally low representation and participation of women in policy making spaces.
+In many parts of Africa, policymaking has been constrained by the disproportionally low representation and participation of women in policymaking spaces.
 This means that the views of women, which could be critical in understanding key issues and challenges that women face and how these can best be addressed at policy levels, will be lacking.
-Gender-responsive ICT policies implies policies must equally address the challenges of connectivity and take into account the needs, values and perspectives of diverse groups of people, including women.
+Gender-responsive ICT policies imply policies must equally address the challenges of connectivity and take into account the needs, values, and perspectives of diverse groups of people, including women.
 Meaningful access – including control over ICTs as a productive and key resource – is crucial to advancing the status of women and girls.

 Moses Owiny attended the 2017 Forum on Internet Freedom in Africa (FIFAfrica) with the support of a grant from the APC Member Exchange and Travel Fund (METF).

 Photo: Female participants from Uganda and South Africa in the 2016 editions of gigX and AfriSIG in Durban, South Africa.

 For more information click here